LoKO: Low-Rank Kalman Optimizer for Online Fine-Tuning of Large Models: Experiments and Analysis

 \subsection{Main results}

 We use two primary evaluation metrics in our study.
 First, we calculate the moving average of the \textit{loss} with a window size of 1000.
 Second, we measure the \textit{average online accuracy}, as adopted by \citet{cai2021online}, up to the current timestep $k$.
 The average online accuracy is defined as $\text{acc}(k) = \frac{1}{k} \sum_{i=1}^{k} \mathbbm{1}_{A}(\vy_i)$, where $\mathbbm{1}_{\{\cdot\}}(\cdot)$ is an indicator function, and $A$ is the set of Top1 or Top5 prediction.
 This metric is computed online during the training process and serves to evaluate the algorithm's capacity to incorporate new knowledge in real-time.
 We evaluate the convergence speed of LoKO by comparing the number of observations required to achieve equivalent loss or accuracy levels across different algorithms.
 Figure~\ref{Loss-Acc},~\ref{fig:nlpres} illustrate LoKO's performance in online fine-tuning for image and language classification, compared to LoRA with AdamW and AdaGrad, across various well-established models and datasets.
 The figures illustrate \emph{L1 losses} for images and \emph{cross-entropy losses} for texts, along with accuracy during training.
 These results demonstrate that LoKO consistently matches or surpasses the performance of alternative optimizers.
 Additionally, Tables~\ref{Table: Result Vision} and~\ref{Table: Result Language} present the average and standard deviation of online accuracy for a single epoch of online fine-tuning.
-Note that for CoLA and MRPC datasets, we performed multiple epochs due to their smaller dataset sizes.
+Note that for COLA and MRPC datasets, we performed multiple epochs due to their smaller dataset sizes.
 These results demonstrate that across all models and datasets, LoKO consistently outperforms (and in some cases performs almost equivalently) the other methods by achieving the highest average online accuracy with LoKO.
 The lower standard deviation in LoKO’s results also highlights its more consistent and robust performance compared to other methods.
 Furthermore, it is important to emphasize that (sub-)optimal values of the trainable parameters can be attained across a range of LoKO hyperparameters, provided they fall within the permissible initialization interval.
-This contrasts with gradient-based optimizers, whose performance is highly sensitive to the selection of appropriate hyperparameters, particularly the learning rate.
+This contrasts with gradient-based optimizers, whose performance is highly sensitive to the selection of appropriate hyperparameters, particularly the learning rate.\\ Finally, as can be seen in Table \ref{Table: Result Language}, LoKO demonstrates slightly lower performance than AdamW on certain language tasks.
+A justification for this observation is the fact that the AdamW optimizer benefits from the decoupled weight decay, which has contributed to its strong performance in language modeling tasks \citep{xie2024implicit}.
+On the other hand, the gradient-free Kalman algorithm used in LoKO does not incorporate a similar regularization mechanism, which may explain the slightly lower performance in certain cases compared to AdamW.\\ At the end, we conducted supplementary experiments by applying the Kalman filter on the DoRA variant of LoRA.
+These experiments were performed on transformer-based models, and the results were compared against those obtained using AdamW and AdaGrad.
+The corresponding outcomes are presented in Figure \ref{Loss-Acc-DoRA} and \ref{fig:nlpresdora} in Appendix \ref{Additional Experiment Details} as well as Table \ref{Table: Result Vision} and \ref{Table: Result Language}.
+As shown, the results are promising for the Kalman algorithm, demonstrating its compatibility and effectiveness when integrated with this Weight-Decomposed Low-Rank Adaptation technique \citep{liu2024dora}.